akmalrmn/digistar/day-1/README.md

 </div>

-I'ts the first day of Digistar's Hacker Class with Mikhael and Coach Shofyan! i learn a lot about npm and how to publish a package.
+It's the first day of Digistar's Hacker Class with Mikhael and Coach Shofyan! i learn a lot about npm and how to publish a package.
 I'm so excited to share my first package with you guys.

  I hope you like it!